-Employee turnover Costs not translating to performance due to inefficiencies in program design or implementation New rules and regulations on workplace management and flexible work arrangements.
+- Employee turnover - Costs not translating to performance due to inefficiencies in program design or implementation - New rules and regulations on workplace management and flexible work arrangements.

 Generally, it is the HR Operations is responsible for the regular review and update of this policy to ensure its market competitiveness, relevance to prevailing economic conditions, and compliance to statutory requirements.

-What are the Opportunity/ies Identified? • Unlocking additional value due to alignment of employee, management and investor interests. • In 2021, the Company decided to adopt flexible work arrangements in line with COVID-19 prevention measures and business continuity management.
+- Unlocking additional value due to alignment of employee, management and investor interests. - In 2021, the Company decided to adopt flexible work arrangements in line with COVID-19 prevention measures and business continuity management.